BryanAdamson/grants-dashboard/README.md

 3.  **Logging**:

     -   Introducing a robust logging system would provide better insights into the application's behavior, help in debugging issues, and monitor performance.
 Logging would also be crucial for auditing and maintaining security compliance.
+4.  **Dependency Injection**:

+    -   The service layer should not necessarily depend on the business logic.

 ### Additional Considerations